Ahmad-Kazzaz/myFirstRepo/README.md

 # myFirstRepo
-this is my fist repository to learn git hub
+this is my fist repository to learn git and github